 Leave a comment on LOGOLOG about the article: NFL

-four thousand, six hundred and fifty-seven
+four thousand, eight hundred and sixty-eight

 times since it was begun.